tulliocunha/freepay-logo/README.md

 # Freepay Logo

-This repository contains the official logo files and brand assets for **Freepay** on X (formerly Twitter), including:
+This repository contains the official logo files and brand assets for **Freepay** on socials, including:

 - Logo/icon in SVG and PNG formats
 - Avatar